Skip Navigation

 • Special education teachers receive support from related services, which may involve support from occupational therapists, speech-language pathologists, or other professionals to address specific needs related to motor skills, communication, or other areas.

-• Modified curriculum and alternative education are tailored to suit the student's unique learning style and abilities, ensuring they can access the curriculum effectively.
+• Instruction is tailored to suit the student's unique learning style and abilities, ensuring they can access the curriculum effectively.

 • Life skills training focuses on developing practical skills needed for daily living, such as personal hygiene, communication, money management, and social interactions.